 - Author(s): Neal Suidan, Daniel Weaver

-- Categories: Instant Runoff & Ranked Choice Voting, National Popular Vote, Research & Analysis, Home, All Reports
+- Categories: Ranked Choice Voting/Instant Runoff Voting, National Popular Vote, Research & Analysis, Home, All Reports

 From 1948 to 2009, 90.4 percent of all gubernatorial general elections nationwide were won with greater than 50 percent of the popular vote.
 None were won with less than 35 percent of all votes cast.
 Fifteen states elected all of their governors with a majority of votes cast.
 Among the other states, Maine had the most plurality-elected governors, with 7 of their 19 races in this span.

 - Posted: March 15, 2010

 - Author(s): Geoffrey Porter

 - Categories: Reforms, Research & Analysis, Home, All Reports